 tel: Main Park: 507-352-5111

 Mystery Cave: 507-937-3251

-Approximately 6 miles south of Wykoff.
-Entrance to the park is 4 miles south of State Highway 16 on Fillmore County Highway 5, then 2 miles east on Fillmore County 118.
+Park Entrance: Approximately 5 miles south of Wykoff.
+Entrance to the park is 4 miles south of State Highway 16 on Fillmore County Road 5, then 2 miles east on Fillmore County Road 118.

 Mystery Cave Entrance is 6 miles south on County Road 5 from State Highway 16.
 Right-hand turn on 180th street west, 3/4 mile, turn right on Old Cave Road, travel 1/2 mile north.
 On your left is Mystery Cave Entrance Road.